 Injuries from electrical burns stem from accidentally coming into contact with the exposed parts of appliances, wiring or even lightning bolts.

-Many appliance and wiring injuries occur on the job when workers fail to shut off the power supply before attempting repairs on machinery.
+Many appliances and wiring injuries occur on the job when workers fail to shut off the power supply before attempting repairs on machinery.
 Sometimes occupational accidents occur due to electric arcs from power lines.
 Electric arcs are created when bursts of electricity jump from one conductor of electricity to another.
 They typically involve bright flashes.

 Those at high risk of electrocution include the following: